HalleyAssist/cc2530prog/README.md

 ## 1. General informations

-This utility uses the CC2530 Debug Port to program the micro-controller.
+This utility uses the CC2530 Debug Port to program the microcontroller.
 The specific details of this interface are described in the following documents:
 - [swru191b](http://www.ti.com/lit/swru191)
 - [swra124](http://www.ti.com/lit/ug/swra124/swra124.pdf)